R86

 Frequently Asked Questions

-ICD-10-CM code R86 represents "Abnormal findings in specimens from male genital organs".
-It is a non-billable header code — use a more specific child code for billing purposes.
+ICD-10-CM code R86 represents “Abnormal findings in specimens from male genital organs”.
+It is classified under Chapter 18: Symptoms, Signs and Abnormal Clinical and Laboratory Findings and is a non-billable header code.
+Use a more specific child code for billing purposes.

 Is R86 a billable code?